 The Kingdom of Xoria began its true expansion under King Demotinira.
-He conquered the cities of Jeutontic and Cecilia and setup the successful colony of Petar.
+He trained the Xorian army and made some initial forays against Colchis, Dradelden, and Makotako.
 When Demotinira died he left his throne to his eldest child, his daughter, Tarigananata.
 His son, Jevaninada I, rallied the nobles of Xoria against Tarigananata, claiming that she was possessed by a demon.
 She was exiled and Jevaninada I took control of Xoria and Nox.
 He continued the expansion of the Kingdom, taking over Dradalden, Colchis, Makotako, and Semanarie.
 As his invasions threatened more and more of Cimmeria, the First Alliance was formed by Princess Tarigananata to reverse Jevaninada’s actions.
 The First Alliance took several cities and killed Jevaninada I. Jevaninada’s Amazon Queen Anajakaze took control of the growing Empire and ultimately crushed the Alliance.

-During the last months of the war, Anajakaze gave birth to Jevaninada II, the son and king of Xoria.
-Until he turned eighteen and could take the throne, Anajakaze ruled as his regent.
+During the last months of the war, Anajakaze gave birth to Jevaninada II, the son of Jevaninada I and the king of Xoria.
+Until Jevaninada II turned eighteen and could take the throne, Anajakaze ruled as his regent.
 She continued the relentless expansion, taking over Gazeara, Danar’s Swamp, Crafterton, and Sheerzen.
 Anajakaze implemented a matriarchal system of leadership, placing women in positions of power to undermine the traditional patriarchy.
 Jevaninada II resented this system and wished to return to the old ways.
 Anajakaze, aware of this, did not surrender her regency when Jevaninada II came of age.

 A new religion was created for Xoria, Dragoviniysm.
 The deity, Blendegad, and his avatar, Jevaninada II, asked for service from their subjects and the immortal status of the dragovinian was gifted to the faithful.
 The matriarchal reforms were reversed.
 Jevaninada II spent twenty years securing his power within his own Kingdom.
-Then in 400 BCE, Jevaninada II mobilized the Xorian people to attack the Second Alliance city of Phoenix.
-After several years, the city was taken.
-Jevaninada II splits his time between directing activities on the front and performing his duties in Castle Xoria at Nox.
+Fearing the evil dragovinians, Amalganus formed the Second Alliance of Eastern Cimmeria.
+In 400 BCE, Jevaninada II mobilized the Xorian people to attack Eastern Cimmeria, sparking the Second Alliance War.

 Although Castle Xoria is not as physically strong as Colchis Castle or Sheerzen, it does have the advantage of being a complete maze.
 Most of the inner passageways are only two or three feet across.
 Guests often get lost if not accompanied by a member of the castle staff or a noble.
 There was even one noble who was thought dead for ten years who resurfaced in the castle.
 He had lost his way and survived on rat flesh and moss for a decade.
 The problem is so severe that some visitors to the castle are sure that magic is at work.